bigeasy/strata/diary.md

 progressed.
 It is always reassuring, when things are working as poorly, when a test won't pass and won't to open these files and have a look.

+## Records and Keys

+I'd imagined to use Strata to create a database that stores objects and the keys would be defined from within those objects.
+There would be a means of serializing these objects that works for both keys and records.

+With key/value stores, the key is not within the object, so the interface needs to amalgamate the key and value.

+This is confusing and I've thought about it before.
+It is a trade off and there is no obvious way in which the complexity can be reduced.
+If you extract the key, you need to find some way to serialize it once again, immediately, to get the length of the key, in order to have a value for the heft of the page.

 ## Compression

 First, this morning, I'm thinking compression and I'm thinking, no I'd rather